Metropolitan Biciplan Roma

 Our contribution

-The MIC-HUB team analysed and developed the proposal for the metropolitan Biciplan under the coordination of Go-Mobility.
+The MIC-HUB team analysed and developed the proposal for the metropolitan Biciplan under the coordination of GO-Mobility.

 The aim of a metropolitan biciplan is to identify current and potential cycling routes around key points of interest and create a coherent plan for implementing it on a local scale.